davidstosik/rebuilding_rails/NOTES.md

+My notes while going through the book Rebuilding Rails and writing code.

-# Zero to “It Works!”
+# 1. Zero to "It Works!"

 ## In the Rough